mohabgabber/privalise-network/README.md

 2 factor authentication via PGP, monero integration, End-To-End Encryption, no associated personal information to hack...
 To Put It Simply: The Web App will not record anything about its users. <br/>
 We don't use any 3rd party software, such as google APIs, google analytics, any FAANG framework (React, Vue...), so rest assured that you will be totally anonymous :D

-it's also perfect as an onion service, bc the website doesn't have any js in it, so it can work in tor with the safest mode enabled.

 ## The Technology Behind It:
    * Python 3.10
    * Django 4